-Once the treatment is started, most children will feel better within 48 to 72 hours.
-However, it’s important to remember that feeling better is not full recovery.
-The course of antibiotics must be completed so it can destroy all the bacteria that cause the disease.
-Stopping the course in between at the first sign relief would allow the microbe build resistance to the antibiotics and may relapse in a short time requiring the use of stronger antibiotics.
+Once the treatment is started, most children feel better within 48 to 72 hours.
+However, it’s important to remember that feeling better is not a full recovery.
+The course of antibiotics must be completed so it can destroy all the bacteria that caused the disease.
+Stopping the course in between at the first sign of relief would allow the microbe to build resistance to the antibiotics, and the children may relapse in a short time and require stronger antibiotics.

-- Since the discovery of penicillin the first antibiotic and its widespread use since 1940’s, antibiotics have been used to treat diseases such as tuberculosis, pneumonia and meningitis which were otherwise fatal.
+- Since the discovery of penicillin, the first antibiotic, and its widespread use since the 1940s, antibiotics have been used to treat diseases such as tuberculosis, pneumonia and meningitis, which were otherwise fatal.

-- Antibiotics have saved millions of lives since their use over the last 79 years.
+- Antibiotics have saved millions of lives over the last 79 years.
 In fact, before the discovery of penicillin, one in every ten infants would succumb to bacterial infections.

-- Antibiotics can curb the growth of disease at an early and the long-term repercussions and disabilities they can cause.
+- Antibiotics can curb the growth of diseases at an early age and also prevent long-term repercussions and disabilities due to those diseases.

 1. Symptomatic Effects

-Babies can have symptomatic side effects from taking antibiotics such as nausea (which results in poor appetite), vomiting, diarrhoea, stomach pain, lightheadedness and headaches.
-Other types of antibiotics can cause nerve damage involved with hearing and balance and produce symptoms such as dizziness, nausea, and a ringing sound in the ears.
+Babies can have symptomatic side effects from taking antibiotics such as a rash, an allergy, nausea (which results in poor appetite), vomiting, diarrhoea, stomach pain, light-headedness and headaches.
+Other types of antibiotics can damage the nerves involved in hearing and balance, and produce symptoms such as dizziness, nausea, and a ringing sound in the ears.

-Antibiotics while being a powerful weapon against diseases can also cause harm to babies when used incorrectly.
+Antibiotics, while being a powerful weapon against diseases, can also be harmful to babies when used incorrectly.
 As mentioned earlier, antibiotics kill all the good bacteria in the gut.
 They may also impede the development of commensal bacteria that live in the gut.
-This is known to have long-term damage to the immune system as these bacteria in the digestive system contribute to the formation of immunity.
+This could lead to long-term damage to the immune system as the bacteria in the digestive system contribute to the formation of immunity.

 Allergic reactions are more common to an antibiotic that belongs to the penicillin or sulphamide families.
-Babies having allergies to them experiences hives, itchy rashes, breathing difficulties and inflammation soon after taking the antibiotics or develop it a few days after the treatment is started.
+Babies having allergies to these antibiotics would experience hives, itchy rash, breathing difficulties, and inflammation either immediately or after a few days of starting the treatment.

 5. Antibiotic Resistance

-Bacteria like all living organisms can adapt and evolve ways to become resistant to antibiotics over time.
+Bacteria, like all living organisms, can adapt and evolve to become resistant to antibiotics over time.
 This resistance is built when antibiotics are overused or used unnecessarily to treat viral infections.
 We shall talk a little about the risks involved in the overuse of antibiotics in the sub-head below.
-Antibiotic resistance also occurs because of using inappropriate antibiotics for the bacteria or the failure to complete an entire prescribed course.
+Antibiotic resistance also occurs because of using inappropriate antibiotics to treat the infection, or by not completing an entire prescribed course.

-Antibiotic resistance can make bacteria so strong that they cannot be destroyed by any existing antibiotics.
-These types of bacteria called superbugs pose a real threat to us and their infections are untreatable.
+Antibiotic resistance can make bacteria so strong that any existing antibiotics cannot destroy them.
+These types of bacteria are called superbugs, which pose a real threat to babies because their infections could remain untreatable.

-Antibiotic overuse is a major problem as many worried parents often demand them as a safety precaution to simple conditions such as common colds and flu.
-It’s much easier for a doctor to prescribe an antibiotic rather than to take time and explain to the parents as to why it shouldn’t be overused.
-Also of concern is that antibiotics available as over the counter medication and people self-medicate often improperly.
+Antibiotic overuse is a major problem because many worried parents often demand them as a safety precaution to simple conditions such as common colds and flu.
+It’s much easier for a doctor to prescribe an antibiotic rather than take time and explain to the parents as to why it shouldn’t be overused.

 Agriculture and animal farming also use antibiotics extensively to fight diseases and improve their yield.
-Looking at the bigger picture, antibiotics overuse is beefing up the bacteria while our immune systems are not strong enough to keep up with them naturally which increase the risk of outbreaks of dangerous diseases.
+The overuse of antibiotics is beefing up the bacteria while our immune systems are not strong enough to keep up with them naturally, which increases the risk of outbreaks of dangerous diseases.

-Antibiotics are so common these days that we forget that they are potent drugs and that they come with consequences.
+Antibiotics are so common these days that we forget they are potent drugs and that they come with consequences.
 However, if you give them to your baby at the right time and in the right way, your baby can benefit highly from them.
 Here are some things you must remember before giving antibiotics to your baby:

-- Do not take antibiotics for viral infections such as cold or flu
+- Do not give antibiotics for viral infections such as cold or flu.

-- Antibiotics use should be exactly as the doctor has prescribed
+- Antibiotics should be taken exactly the way the doctor has prescribed.

-- The full course of antibiotics should be taken, even if you’re feeling better
+- A full course of antibiotics should be given, even if your baby is feeling better.

 Also Read: How to Give Medicines to Baby